CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Configure-Integrations/Integrate-with-Grafana.md

 {{%notice tip%}}

 The Grafana GUI is accessed through port 3000 by default.
-If you are running Grafana on a simulation server, you may need to modify forwarding rules in IPtables to allow access to port 3000.
+You may need to modify forwarding rules in IPtables to allow access to port 3000.

 {{%/notice%}}